MinganMuon/Nickel/docs/devnotes.md

 * If there are two paths that a tile can take in a jump, the ui would not allow the user to select between them.
 Is this easily fixable?
+* The brython code sometimes requires copy-pasting from defines.py and CheckerBoard.py because it can't import those modules; is there a fix or is it unfixable due to brython being client side?